 “Facilities and services are also structured, so patients may have to visit different departments for different services,” she adds.

-If you have a normal, low-risk pregnancy, she says you can consider seeing a midwife at KKH’s Midwife-led Clinic for certain follow-up visits to shorten your waiting time.
+If you have a normal, low-risk pregnancy, she says you can consider seeing a midwife at KKH’s Midwife-led Clinic after 24 weeks of pregnancy, for certain follow-up visits.